EbmeyerSt/GEnView/README.md

                         csv file containing one genome accession number per row, cannot be specied at the same time as --taxa --flanking_length FLANKING_LENGTH
                         Max length of flanking regions to annotate --kraken2 KRAKEN2     Path to kraken2 database.
-Uses kraken2 to classify metagenomic long-reads.
+Uses kraken2 to classify unclassified sequences.
   --log                 Write log file for debugging --clean               Erase files from previous genview runs from target directory